-Policy 60 - Oxfordshire County Council will maintain strategic partnerships with the District and City Councils to ensure a joined-up approach to enforcement and car parking management.

-Policy 61 - Oxfordshire County Council will work to tackle pavement parking by:

-- Applying for the powers to enforce pavement parking with support of district authorities - Supporting enforcement to ensure that all footways (pavements) are clear of pavement parking, except where legally marked out - Taking measures to reduce parking pressures on road space which result in pavement parking, such as CPZs.
+- a.
+Conduct civil parking enforcement across the county. - b.
+Maintain strategic partnerships with the District and City Councils to ensure a joined-up approach to enforcement and car parking management. - c.
+Work to tackle pavement parking by: - Applying for the powers to enforce pavement parking with support of district authorities - Supporting enforcement to ensure that all footways (pavements) and cycleways are clear of pavement parking, except where legally marked out - Taking measures to reduce parking pressures on road space which result in pavement parking, such as CPZs.